 If it is all about time or saving money, the outcome by default becomes less of a priority.
 Because design is often subjective, it can be difficult for a non-professional to know if the outcome is good or bad.
 Yes, we can all have opinions but if you don’t have the experience or expertise, or have objective reasoning to back up concepts, there’s really little point (and no, ‘my wife likes yellow’ is not a good enough reason).
 This is why it’s so important to work with the right team that you can trust and take advice from.

-Here at K&i we create based on the brief we set with our clients.
-But even with a great brief, there’s still no way of knowing ‘what it will be like’ or how ‘it will look’ before we start.
+As a creative design and branding agency our outputs are based on the brief we set with our clients.
+But even with a great brief, there is no way of knowing exactly the outcome, ‘what it will look like’, before we start.
 We rely on research, knowledge, experience and expertise, and of course hard work to make it happen.

 The first problem with establishing the value of design is that many see design as an expense and not an investment.
 An investment by definition is the expectation of a worthwhile result, whereas an expense is a pure cost.
 Because design brings long-term effects, it should really be seen as an investment.